ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 :::important

-While there is a lot of content out there in the wild suggesting to use nested mutations, as of the GraphQL 2021 specification there are NO nested mutations.
+While there is a lot of content in the wild suggesting using nested mutations, as of the GraphQL 2021 specification, there are **NO** nested mutations.

-Further, suggestions of using types as namespaces is also not compliant with the GraphQL spec dictated execution behavior and pollutes type system.
+Further, suggestions of using types as namespaces of mutations are also not compliant with the GraphQL spec dictated execution behavior and pollute the type system.

 > If the operation is a mutation, the result of the operation is the result of executing the operation’s top level selection set on the mutation root object type.
 This selection set should be executed serially.